Ultramagic Squares of Order 7

 Notice that the two files contain the same amount of squares.
 Does anybody find a reason for this equality?

-Download the files as unzipped plain text files
+Download all essentially different squares as zipped plain text files

 Index